The Problem with Favicon Generators

 magick "$TMPDIR/icon-16.png" "$TMPDIR/icon-32.png" "$TMPDIR/icon-48.png" \

-"$OUT/favicon.ico"We also wired it up as a Claude Code skill, so regenerating favicons
+"$OUT/favicon.ico"I also wired it up as a Claude Code skill, so regenerating favicons

 rsvg-convert and magick are installed, runs the script, and reports

-which files were generated.
+back which files it generated.

 The Takeaway